ekkolon/aix/README.md

 ## Extras

-Extras are opt-in setups for adding common development workflows and utilities to projects generated with the **rustx** CLI.
+Extras are opt-in setups for adding common development workflows and utilities to projects generated with the **aix** CLI.

 ### Available extras